Segmentation of the cortical plate in fetal brain MRI with a topological loss: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 This work has been supported by the Centre d’Imagerie BioMédicale (CIBM) of the University of Lausanne (UNIL), the Swiss Federal Institute of Technology Lausanne (EPFL), the University of Geneva (UniGe), the Lausanne University Hospital (CHUV), the Hôpitaux Universitaires de Genève (HUG), and the Leenaards and Jeantet Foundations.
 This work is supported by the Swiss National Science Foundation (FNS projects 205321\_182602).
 We thank Thomas Yu for the proof reading of the paper.
+The authors have no relevant financial or non-financial interests to disclose.